A bijection between necklaces and multisets with divisible subset sum: Preliminaries

+In this section, we review algebraic tools that will be used in the proof of Theorem~\ref{theorem: combinatorial} and Theorem~\ref{theorem: bijection}.

-\begin{definition} Consider the equivalence relation on $\Z_n$ that takes all multiplications by $q$ as equivalent.
+Throughout this paper, $q$ and $n$ are two positive integers such that $\gcd(n,q)=1$. \begin{definition} Consider the equivalence relation on $\Z_n$ that takes all multiplications by $q$ as equivalent.
 Fix integers $s_1,s_2,\ldots, s_m$ as the representatives of the equivalence classes of this relation.
 The \emph{cyclotomic cosets} $S_1,\ldots, S_m$ of $\Z_n$ are

 where $\ell_i$ is the smallest positive integer such that $q^{\ell_i}s_i = s_i \text{ (mod n)}$. \end{definition}